 - Fill out the Name / Select an icon (significant to ISE UI only) / Tag Value and click "Submit"

 Adaptive Policy Group Tag (SGT) Creation in Dashboard

-1. Creating an Adaptive Policy Group (SGT) in dashboard is as simple as clicking the "Add Group" button:
+1. Creating an Adaptive Policy Group (SGT) in the dashboard is as simple as clicking the "Add group" button:

-This function needs to be performed in both ISE and dashboard to where both sides match the required SGT values.
+This function needs to be performed in both ISE and the dashboard so both sides match the required SGT values.

-Once the tag has been created in both Cisco ISE and dashboard, rules can be configured in Cisco ISE to send the SGT as a RADIUS attribute to a supported Meraki MR or MS390.
-These can be combined with any other supported attribute such as VLAN-ID or session-timeout.
-For the sake of brevity in this document these combined examples will be omitted.
+Once the tag has been created in both Cisco ISE and the dashboard, rules can be configured in Cisco ISE to send the SGT as a RADIUS attribute to a supported Meraki MR or MS390.
+These can be combined with any other supported attribute, such as VLAN-ID or session timeout.
+For the sake of brevity in this document, these combined examples will be omitted.

 Network Devices and Groups

 Meraki devices need to be configured as RADIUS clients within Cisco ISE before ISE will allow authentication requests to be processed.
 This can be done in a couple of ways, including setting a default network device, or configured specific devices and groups for use within ISE.
 There are a number of ways to group devices in ISE including device type, location, etc, that will not be covered in this documentation.
 To configure a Meraki device in ISE, perform the following configurations:

 - Navigate to Administration > Network Devices and Groups > Network Devices